g0rdan/gordin.dev/_posts/2018-2-18-Xamarin + TensorFlow.md

 ### PS

 This article briefly explains how we can train a simple neural network model for image recognition.
-For making all steps which explaid here you should have installed python and git.
-I recommend visit offitial [TensorFlow tutorial pages](https://www.tensorflow.org/get_started/) for much more information about the topic.
+For making all steps which explaided here you should have installed python and git.
+I recommend visiting official [TensorFlow tutorial pages](https://www.tensorflow.org/get_started/) for much more information about the topic.
 Next topic is going to show how we could use the trained model in Xamarin.Android application!